tomedunn/the-finished-book/_theory/xp-dnd-vs-pathfinder/xp-dnd-vs-pathfinder.md

 In D&D 5e, the encounter building rules are centered around encounters with a party of four PCs against a single monster.
 This choice work fine when paired with an encounter multiplier, but without one it would significantly underestimate the difficulty of any encounter with more than two monsters.

 If the D&D 5e encounter building rules were centered around encounters with four monsters instead of one - this can be done by dividing the encounter multiplier by two and multiplying monster XP by two - the need for an encounter multiplier would be dramatically reduced, because the error for not using one would be relatively small for a much wider range of encounters.
-The encounter multiplier for such a system is shown in Fig. <a href="#fig:encounter-multiplier" class="fig-ref">3</a> (below) along with the encounter multiplier used by the D&D 5e rules for a party of four.
+The encounter multiplier for such a system is shown in Fig. \figref{fig:encounter-multiplier} (below) along with the encounter multiplier used by the D&D 5e rules for a party of four.

 <figure id="fig:encounter-multiplier">
     {% include_relative fig-encounter-multiplier-small.html %}
     {% include_relative fig-encounter-multiplier-large.html %}
-    <figcaption>Figure 3: Shows the encounter multiplier from D&D 5e for party of four PCs (orange) as well as the same multiplier rescaled for a system that assumes four monsters per encounter as the default (blue).</figcaption>
+    <figcaption>Shows the encounter multiplier from D&D 5e for party of four PCs (orange) as well as the same multiplier rescaled for a system that assumes four monsters per encounter as the default (blue).</figcaption>
 </figure>

 Under this alternative system, an encounter needs 15 or more monsters to warrant the same encounter multiplier that D&D 5e uses for an encounter with only three monsters.
 Put another way, if you were to remove the encounter multiplier from both systems, the system centered around four monsters would underestimate the difficulty of an encounter with 15 monsters by the same amount as the system centered around one monster would for three monsters.